mcronce/oci-registry/README.md

 ## `containerd`
 `containerd` provides a mechanism for mirroring any registry you want, and sends the upstream registry as a querystring parameter in all its requests.
 This means that we can mirror any number of registries to `containerd` with a single instance of `oci-registry`.

+## `cri-o`
+`cri-o` requires defining each registry you want to mirror, but you can use a separate path for each registry to inform `oci-registry` of which registry the request is for.

 ### Configure `oci-registry`
 `oci-registry`'s default configuration is to mirror any registry for which it receives requests, connecting to upstream with HTTPS, rejecting invalid certs, and using the namespace as the upstream registry host - e.g. requests for `gcr.io` images will be made to https://gcr.io/ - with the exception of `docker.io`, which will be pointed to https://registry-1.docker.io